edisonfillus/node-api-decorators/README.md

   "ignore": [
     "src/**/*.spec.ts"
   ],
-  "exec": "ts-node  --transpile-only ./src/index.ts"
+  "exec": "ts-node  --transpile-only ./src/app.ts"
 }
 ```
-Create the start script on package.json with nodemon
+Create the start and build scripts on package.json with nodemon
 ```
-"start": "nodemon"
+"start": "nodemon",
+"build": "tsc -p ."
 ```
-Create the index.ts at /src, and check if it is running
+Create the app.ts at /src, and check if it is running
 ```
 npm start
 ```